sunaku/glove80-keymaps/README.md

 Suppose you wanted the copyright sign © character from the previous section to be typed using your operating system's native Compose key rather than Unicode.

-First, open the `world.yaml` file and add a new entry under the `localizing` section:
+First, open the `world.yaml` file and add a new entry in the `compositions` section:

 ```yaml
 #